 This course is designed to enable students to create business applications with simple programming or scripting language.
 This course provides problem solving and computer programming skills for students with no prior experience in the area of programming.
-Students will be using Visual Basic and Java and object-oriented computer programming language to learn the fundamentals of computer programming including how to write, compile and execute programs.
+Students will be using coding language i.e. Phyton, Visual Basic, Java and object-oriented computer programming language to learn the fundamentals of computer programming including how to write, compile and execute programs.